GitauHarrison/configure-flask-to-use-postgresql/README.md

 You can see that `muthoni` is the owner of `demo_postgres_app` database.

 And, that is it!
-Your Flask Application is now ready to use the postgreSQL database.
+Your Flask application is now ready to use the postgreSQL database.